REPAIR, REUSE, RECYCLE

 INVOLVING THE COMMUNITY

-As a brand, we continue to embrace change and invest in new technology.
+We continue to embrace change and invest in new technology as a brand.
 But we also appreciate the importance of nurturing and sharing long-standing skills and taking a sustainable approach to our processes.
 Our Singer sewing machine project is a great example - utilizing what we already have rather than replacing machinery unnecessarily.
 In the meantime, our Blanket Stitch Throws and Bed Throws remain a best seller, featuring a special decorative stitch with a truly unique story.